-Azure Cosmos DB: Create a graph database using PHP and the Azure portal
+Quickstart: Create a graph database in Azure Cosmos DB using PHP and the Azure portal

 This quickstart shows how to use PHP and the Azure Cosmos DB Gremlin API to build a console app by cloning an example from GitHub.
 This quickstart also walks you through the creation of an Azure Cosmos DB account by using the web-based Azure portal.

 Azure Cosmos DB is Microsoft's globally distributed multi-model database service.
 You can quickly create and query document, table, key-value, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.